 NPU Housing will notify you by email, at the email address listed above, should NPU grant you university housing.

 NPU shall not be responsible for any delays, failures in delivery, or consequences resulting from a delay or failure in delivery of email to the email address listed above.

-In order to fully secure your housing space, you must pay both the security deposit ($500) and semester housing fee in full by the end of Week 13 of the current semester (please see the NPU Housing Calendar).
-For those that receive notification of a housing grant after the Week 13 deadline, the security deposit and semester rent are due immediately.
+In order to fully secure your housing space, you must pay both the security deposit ($500) and trimester housing fee in full by the end of Week 13 of the current trimester (please see the NPU Housing Calendar).
+For those that receive notification of a housing grant after the Week 13 deadline, the security deposit and trimester rent are due immediately.
 NPU may offer the spot to another student on the waitlist if you fail to pay the amounts listed above by the appropriate deadline.

 In the event you fail to pay or otherwise cancel after NPU grants you a housing space, but prior to the Housing Opening Date, NPU shall charge you a cancellation fee of $100.
 This cancellation fee is separate from any amounts that NPU does not refund to you in accordance with the housing fee refund schedule.
 You are strongly advised to only apply for housing if you plan to accept the housing space, if granted to you.

-Eligible students may renew their NPU housing agreement and reside in university housing for up to a maximum of three total semesters of residency.
+Eligible students may renew their NPU housing agreement and reside in university housing for up to a maximum of three total trimesters of residency.

 Important reminder: University Apartments have limited space and reservations are on a first-come first-served basis